stepanataccolade/docsv2/sources/pipelines/overview.md

 If you want CD, the next step is to push your tested code as an immutable deploy artifact.
-This can be a container image or a JAR file like deployable unit that is stored in a repository (Docker registry, JFrog etc.).
+This can be a container image or a JAR file that is stored in a repository (Docker registry, JFrog etc.).

 From here, you can deploy these artifacts to an environment and even chain many environments to create a dev, test and production workflow.